Technoprenerd/ipfs.technoprenerd.com/content/posts/hello-world.md

 >What if your coworker downloaded that meme video from youtube, and instead of you downloading that video from youtube directly, your coworker can share it directly with you?

 This is basically what IPFS does, letting users run their own IPFS systems which become a global decentralised CDN.
-It increases speed and latency, without putting resource constraints on the system providing the content system.
+It increases speed and latency, without putting resource constraints on the system providing the content.

 The technical differences between the Internet and IPFS are **location-addressing** and **content-addressing**.
 The [technical docs](https://docs-beta.ipfs.io/concepts/) of IPFS explains it quite well.